-- To monitor the attendance and punctuality of students in their respective year group - Meet with parents/carers to set targets for Attendance Action Plans and review outcomes - Undertake 'Three Houses' assessments and facilitate appropriate early help support measures to improve a student's attendance and educational outcomes.
+- To monitor the attendance and punctuality of students in their respective year group - Meet with parents/carers to set targets for Attendance Support Plans and review outcomes. - Undertake 'Three Houses' assessments and facilitate appropriate early help support measures to improve a student's attendance and educational outcomes. - Build positive relationships with families, listen to them and understand barriers to attendance and work with families to remove them.